EnricoBos/VQVAE-dynamic-codebook/README.md

 # VQ-VAE for Face Image Reconstruction

 This repository implements a **Vector Quantized Variational Autoencoder (VQVAE)** for reconstructing facial images using the **LFW deepfunneled** dataset.
-The model includes advanced training features such as Exponential Moving Average (EMA) updates, dynamic commitment cost annealing, and dead code revival, all designed to enhance codebook utilization and reconstruction quality.
+The model includes training features such as Exponential Moving Average (EMA) updates, dynamic commitment cost annealing, and dead code revival, all designed to enhance codebook utilization and reconstruction quality.

 ---